-My grandchildren, whom I call the ‘Grands’ live across America.
+My grandchildren, whom I call the ‘Grands,’ live across America.
 From New York to the California coast.

 I cannot smother them with kisses.
 Nor can I wipe away a tear.
 It was like this long before Covid and Elsewhere.

 The situation is difficult because I am not close by to solve their immediate problems face to face.
 Or their immediate joys.
 I cannot go to Johnny Rocket’s like I used to.
-We would sit at the counter, order a burger, fries, and milkshake.
+We would sit at the counter and order a burger, fries, and milkshake.
 I can no longer watch their tiny hand put a quarter in the mini jukebox!

 WHAT CAN WE GRANDMOTHERS DO

 My consolation is that I feel loved, and I know the Grands ‘get it’ that they are very much loved in return.

 When my first grandson was born, I decided to play a consistent role and be a constant grandmother.
 I knew this because those are the gifts my grandmothers left me.

 THE ONE TRUE GIFT YOU BESTOW ON YOUR GRANDS

 It is not what you leave your Grands when you are dead ( material possessions) but what you leave them in their heads.
 Your strong values and life lessons.